dotienanh77/dotienanh77/README.md

 - 👋 Hi, I’m DO TIEN ANH
 - 👀 I’m interested in developing app mobile
 - 🌱 I’m currently learning JAVASCRIPT, HTML, CSS, and REACT NATIVE framework
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I am looking for a React Native intern position
 - 📫 How to reach me : anhdt.ute@gmail.com
+- BEST REGARD

 <!---
 dotienanh77/dotienanh77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.